-If you have stumbled upon this article, there is a good chance that you or someone you know is suffering with the frustration of nighttime itching and likely looking for some answers.
+If you have stumbled upon this article, there is a good chance that you or someone you know is suffering from the frustration of nighttime itching and likely looking for some answers.
 Itching at night, also known as ‘nocturnal pruritus,’ is an annoying condition that disrupts sleep and affects the quality of life.
-Causes for nocturnal pruritus can range from natural causes to more serious health concerns and itself and really impact an individual’s overall health.
+Causes for nocturnal pruritus can range from natural causes to more serious health concerns and really impact an individual’s overall health.

-As we touched on earlier, there can be many root causes of itching sensations at night, but the one we really want to focus in on is Demodex mites, which are often overlooked.
+As we touched on earlier, there can be many root causes of itching sensations at night, but the one we really want to focus on is Demodex mites, which are often overlooked.

 Demodex Mites and Nocturnal Pruritus

 Their population is usually small, and therefore asymptomatic however reasons such as stress, illness, lack of sleep and/or medication can result in a weakened immune system.
-This allows their population density to increase and therefor cause the skin to react and process an overpopulation of mites, which can result in a range of tell-tale symptoms.
-Symptoms can range from person to person, but one of the most common indication of mites is itching at night.
+This allows their population density to increase and therefore cause the skin to react and process an overpopulation of mites, which can result in a range of tell-tale symptoms.
+Symptoms can range from person to person, but one of the most common indications of mites is itching at night.

 As Demodex do not like ultraviolet light from the sun, they often hide deep in the skin during the day and come to the surface at night, moving at an incredible speed of 8 to 16 cm per hour.
 Many of our clients experience this nocturnal itching in areas with high populations such as their scalp, although this activity can take place almost anywhere on the external skin where there are hair follicles.

 Although not everyone may experience this activity at night, it is a good indication that Demodex may be playing a serious role.
 Often one of the first questions that we ask here at Ungex when assessing an infestation is about itching.